anttikissa/xstream/README.md

 	console.log(s.value);
 	// -> 123

-`set` returns the stream itself,
+`set`, like many other methods of `stream`, returns the stream itself:

 	var s = stream();
 	console.log(s.set(123) === s);
 	// -> true

-so you could have written the previous example as:
+So you could have written the previous example as:

 	var s = stream().set(123);
 	console.log(s.value);
 	// -> 123

-And to make it even simpler, `stream()` accepts an optional argument that does it for you:
+Or simply:

 	var s = stream(123);
 	console.log(s.value);